Reserve / Volunteer Firefighters

-The Clarkston Fire Department is a combination department, utilizing both full-time firefighters and volunteer firefighters.
-Volunteer Firefighters receive fire suppression and Emergency Vehicle Accident Prevention (EVAP) training before they are allowed to respond to fire emergencies.
-Emergency Medical Technician (EMT) training is provided after basic fire training is completed.
+The Clarkston Fire Department is a combination department, utilizing full-time, reserve and volunteer firefighters.
+Reserve and Volunteer Firefighters receive fire suppression and Emergency Vehicle Accident Prevention (EVAP) training before they are allowed to respond to fire emergencies.

 Volunteer firefighters are important to answering Clarkston’s emergency service needs.
 Working as a team, full-time and volunteer firefighters work together to control and suppress structure, vehicle and wildland fires.
 Volunteer EMT/firefighters are integrated into EMS response preparedness plans and responses.